The best CMMS (Computerized Maintenance Management System) software can help businesses more easily manage maintenance, workflows, and costs.

 Inventory management is available, and supplies can be ordered direct through the system as required.
 Maintenance schedules can be set up to allocate labor and resources as needed.
 There are also powerful reporting tools available to use existing analytics to plan for more efficient repair workflows according to custom KPIs.

-Pricing starts at $39 per user per month for the Hippo Starter plan with limited features, but the more cost-effective Hip Plus costs $69 per month for a wider range of features.
-There's also a Hippo Pro plan at $99 per month for enterprises, which adds more advanced features for integrations, SSO, and esignatures for work orders.
+The Hippo Starter plan has limited features, but the more cost-effective Hip Plus provides a wider range of features.
+There's also a Hippo Pro plan for enterprises, which adds more advanced features for integrations, SSO, and e-signatures for work orders.

 eMaint CMMS offers a CMMS that aims to be flexible, configurable, and scaleable in order to work with the widest range of businesses, needs, and budgets.